Cycling bylaw in Saskatoon, Saskatchewan

-In addition to this, counties, cities, and towns may have their own traffic regulations, usually known as ordinances or codes.
+In addition to this, counties, cities, and towns may have their own traffic regulations, known as bylaws.

 There are often regulations in other jurisdictions, including college campuses and military bases.

-These local regulations may not take away any rights listed in the state traffic laws, unless this option is expressly permitted by the state.
-They also may not permit a person riding a bike to do anything prohibited by state law.
+These local regulations may not take away any rights listed in the provincial or territorial traffic laws unless this option is expressly permitted by the province or territory.
+They also may not permit a person riding a bike to do anything prohibited by provincial or territorial law.

-See below for state laws and municipal regulations that influence your bicycle riding in Austin.
+See below for provincial laws and municipal bylaws that apply to riding your bike in Saskatoon.

 Simply complete the form below,* and we will add that to our work plan.
 Providing us with a link to the local ordinances can greatly speed up the process.